Sunak promises to act ‘as swiftly as possible’ as he is heckled at blood inquiry

 Thousands of people died in what is widely recognised as the worst treatment disaster in the history of the NHS after being given contaminated blood products in the 1970s and 1980s.

-Mr Sunak declined to give a timeframe for a compensation scheme as he said he did not want to add to a “litany of broken promises and dashed expectations”.
+Mr Sunak was warned by inquiry chairman Sir Brian Langstaff against being “too thorough” after declining to give a timeframe for a compensation scheme, arguing that he did not want to add to a “litany of broken promises and dashed expectations”.

 Asked by inquiry counsel Jenni Richards KC if he understands if justice delayed is justice denied, he said victims have been “let down for decades by successive governments”.